AMReX-Astro/Nyx/Docs/paper/paper.md

 evolution is coupled through gravity to the particle-based representation of dark matter.
 The dark matter particles are moved with a move-kick-drift algorithm [@movekickdrift].
-The Poisson equation for self-gravity of the baryonic gas and dark matter is solved using geometric multigrid method.
+The Poisson equation for self-gravity of the baryonic gas and dark matter is solved using the geometric multigrid method.
 Nyx simulations can optionally model neutrino particle effects and active galactic nuclei feedback.

 Nyx is built on the AMReX [@AMReX] adaptive mesh refinement (AMR)